LiVEiT-Open-Source/LiVEiT/README.md

 LiVEiT® is an open source framework designed to bring together technology, neurodivergent understanding and collaboration.
 It provides a flexible platform for developers, healthcare professionals, charities, educators and communities to build tools that encourage understanding, reflection and positive change.

-This repository focuses on the **LiVEiT® Framework**—its methodology, documentation, HTML implementation, visual design and supporting resources—allowing others to build upon the framework while contributing improvements back to the community.
+This repository focuses on the **LiVEiT® Framework** and its methodology, documentation, HTML implementation, visual design and supporting resources allowing others to build upon the framework while contributing improvements back to the community.

 The project is released under the **GNU General Public License v3.0 (GPLv3)**, ensuring that improvements made to the framework remain available to the wider community.